learn-co-curriculum/react-hooks-npm-lab/README.md

 own dependencies! `npm` must also get those packages, and if _those packages_ have any dependencies, get them as well.
 So on and so on.

-You may have encountered `npm install` already, or you might not have.
 If you are using the in-browser Learn IDE, `npm install` is run immediately after the lesson is forked and cloned from GitHub.
 If you are working in a local environment, it is also built in to the `learn` command.
 Running `npm install` creates a folder called `node_modules`, which contains all the downloaded packages.

 #### Key Terms